SAP-archive/docs/concepts/bot_connector/webchat.md

 permalink: /concepts/webchat
 ---

-They are 2 versions of the webchat.
+The Webchat Channel is developed by the Recast.AI team and is an open source project on Github.
+You can use the default version of this webchat that we provide to you in the platform or customize it yourself by fork it and deploy it on your side.

-## Hosted version
+## Default Hosted version

-Can be found here: <a href="https://cdn.recast.ai/webchat/webchat.js" alt="Webchat Script" target="_blank">CDN RecastAI Webchat script</a>
-The hosted version webchat script is a compiled script of our webchat and has all functionalities supported by our platform.
+You need to activate this channel in the CONNECT tab of your bot.

 ### How to use it

+1) Configure details like the color, the main title in the button, pictures etc..
-Per default, you can just add this script into your page to get the webchat.
+2) just add this script into your page to get the webchat:

 ~~~ html
 <script src="https://cdn.recast.ai/webchat/webchat.js"